VallemSec/Spectra/genericParserService/README.md

 # Generic parsing service

 ## Features
-- Dynammicly load parsing scripts for inputted service
+- Dynamically load parsing scripts for inputted service

+## Usage
+Write a lua file with a function called parse, accepting an array of strings.
+It needs to return an object according to specification.